Events

 New Perspectives on U.S. Regulatory History: Past & Present of Public Utilities and Antitrust Law

-The conference also builds on the HBS tradition that McCraw helped establish by bringing together business historians and legal scholars interested in bridging disciplines and transcending historiographical tropes.
-The conference thus will convene leading scholars whose collaboration will influence the future of U.S. regulatory policy and academic studies.
+The conference built on the HBS tradition that McCraw helped establish by bringing together business historians and legal scholars interested in bridging disciplines and transcending historiographical tropes.
+The conference thus convened leading scholars in U.S. regulatory policy and academic studies.

 - 06 Nov 2017